How to Hide Specific Drives in Windows 11

 How Can You Access Hidden Drives?

-Accessing your hidden drives in Windows 11 remains possible.
+Accessing hidden drives in Windows 11 remains possible.
 Type the drive letter, like D:, into the File Explorer address bar and press Enter.
-Alternatively, open Disk Management (a tool for managing storage devices) by searching for ‘diskmgmt.msc’, finding the drive, and then opening it.
+Alternatively, launch Disk Management (a built-in tool for managing storage devices) by searching for ‘diskmgmt.msc’, locating the volume, and opening it.

 - Type the drive letter (for example, F:) in the File Explorer address bar and press Enter.